craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 The canvas is where the form actually gets built.
 The building process is performed by simply dragging the controls from the Form Controls over to the canvas, rearranging the controls in the order you'd like to present to the content authors, and configuring the controls individually.

-Controls on the canvas are configured by clicking on the control, and then editing the control's configuration in the Properties Explorer, see item #3 in :ref:`newIa-form-builder-basics`.
-Different controls have different configuration, so please review the individual form control configuration listed in :ref:`newIa-form-controls`.
+Controls on the canvas are configured by clicking on the control, and then editing the control's configuration in the Properties Explorer, see item #3 in :ref:`form-builder-basics`.
+Different controls have different configuration, so please review the individual form control configuration listed in :ref:`form-controls`.

-Two controls have a special significance to the form canvas: :ref:`newIa-form-section` and :ref:`newIa-form-repeating-group`.
+Two controls have a special significance to the form canvas: :ref:`form-section` and :ref:`form-repeating-group`.
 Form Section Control creates a form section that can be expanded and collapsed and holds within it other controls.
 This is typically used to group together controls that cover a similar concern and help provide the content authors with a clear and organized form when editing in form mode.
 Like the Form Section Control, Repeating Group Control is also a container that holds other controls, but the purpose is to allow a set of controls to repeat as configured.
 This is typically used to allow content authors to enter a set of meta-data and repeat it as many times as desired and permitted by configuration.

 The canvas allows the form-based content capture only, and is used by content authors when they're in that mode.
 In-Context Editing will leverage the form components, but not the canvas when authors are in that mode.
-Learn more about In-Context Editing configuration for projects :ref:`newIa-xb` .
+Learn more about In-Context Editing configuration for projects :ref:`xb` .

-.. _newIa-content-view-templates:
+.. _content-view-templates:

 ---------------------------
 Content Type View Templates
 ---------------------------

 View templates control how the model is rendered as HTML.
 Crafter uses `FreeMarker <http://freemarker.org>`_ as the templating engine, and provide the full model defined by the model in the previous section.
 Every element in the model is accessible to the view template via a simple API ``${contentModel.VARIABLE_NAME}`` where variable name is the ``Name / Variable Name`` definition in the Form Control.
-View templates are primarily written in HTML, backed by CSS with API calls weaved within to pull content from the primary CrafterCMS model or additional model (via APIs, please read :ref:`newIa-groovy-api` for that topic).
+View templates are primarily written in HTML, backed by CSS with API calls weaved within to pull content from the primary CrafterCMS model or additional model (via APIs, please read :ref:`groovy-api` for that topic).

 An example view template